Benjamin Harrison

 Ben acted for the Official Solicitor on behalf of two protected parties in a five-day trial in respect of a Local Authority’s linked applications for (1) Forced Marriage Protection Orders and passport orders and (2) welfare orders in the Court of Protection, authorising their deprivation of liberty in the family home in the community.

-Ben acted for the Official Solicitor in a sequence of urgent hearings within the Court of Protection and under the inherent jurisdiction where P’s residential school placement broke down and the local authority had been unable to identify an alternative placement to meet his needs, other than the ‘sub-optimal’ solution of a return to the family home.
-See here for judgment.
+Acted for the Official Solicitor in a sequence of urgent hearings in the Court of Protection and under the inherent jurisdiction where P’s residential school placement broke down and the local authority had been unable to identify an alternative placement to meet his needs, other than the ‘sub-optimal’ solution of a return to the family home.

 • Re E (2022), Judd J.